 F = C * 9/5 + 32

 Write a program that asks the user for a floating-point number as input and outputs the decimal part (the part to the right of the decimal point).
 Don't worry about floating point errors!
-The output should round to the correct answer, though.
+Note: To display a more exact output, you can use

 Write a program that prompts the user with the following questions:

 - How many cookies did your friend make?

 - How many friends do you have?

 Then, output the number of cookies that will be leftover if you throw out all the burnt cookies and all the friends get the same amount of cookies.

 Ask the user to input how many people are in the lunchroom and how many people can sit at each table.
 Output the number of people that will be left without a table.

 Write code that takes, as input, the number of dollars a person has (a floating number) and outputs how much they have in dollars, quarters, dimes, nickels, and pennies.